 The scholarship is in honor of the Council’s past president, Ambassador Marilyn McAfee, who devoted her professional career to serving in the Foreign Service and has been instrumental in the growth of the Council.

-- 1. help defray costs of an international experience inside or outside the United States as part of the recipient’s educational development and
+1. help defray costs of an international experience outside the United States as part of the recipient’s educational development and

 In order to be eligible for this award, applicants must:

-- Be a full-time student (sophomore or junior status) attending Edward Waters College, Florida State College at Jacksonville, Jacksonville University or the University of North Florida
+- Be a full-time student attending Edward Waters College, Florida State College at Jacksonville, Jacksonville University or the University of North Florida

-Identify a specific program that the scholarship will support (study abroad trip or internship/volunteer project with an international emphasis)
+- Have been accepted to a specific international program that the scholarship will support (study abroad program or foreign internship/volunteer project)

-Applications will be reviewed by the Council’s Education Committee at specified deadlines on the application
+Applications will be reviewed by the Council’s Education Committee at specified deadlines (see end of this

-- The Committee will evaluate applications on the basis of academic merit, the relevance of the proposed international experience for the personal, intellectual and professional development of the candidate as well as the ability to demonstrate a range of knowledge and critical thinking skills in the essay
+candidate, as well as the ability to demonstrate a range of knowledge and critical thinking skills in the essay